What Is the Minimum Age to Work in Idaho?

 The Workforce Innovation and Opportunity Act means that Idaho offers a wide range of services to teens age 14 and over.
 Teens who have particular challenges such as disabilities or financial need can get help in accessing these services.
 Here are just a few of the options available to young people, according to the Idaho Department of Labor.

-- Paid and unpaid work experiences that have as a component of academic and occupational education, which may include:
+Paid and unpaid work experiences are available that have as a component of academic and occupational education, which may include:

 - Summer employment opportunities and other employment opportunities available throughout the school year